-- look at sexual images – including films and pictures.
+- looking at sexual images – including films and pictures

 How to get help

 If you have any more questions or want to speak to somebody about this, have a look at these links or search for local services in the blue box below.
-Alternatively you can always contact your public health nurse (school nurse).
+Alternatively you can always contact your school nurse.

 Find help in your local area